 Our worship ministry is focused on providing an atmosphere that opens people's hearts to receiving God's Word every week.
 This includes singers, musicians, greeters, site setup crews, and media technicians.
 Contact: firstname.lastname@example.org

 On the 1st Tuesday of each month, September through June, Spring Hill offers a program of devotional and prayer, crafts, and refreshments for the seniors who attend day care at the Greene County Library.
 Volunteers are always welcome for this monthly event, which begins at 10 a.m. and lasts for about an hour.
-For more info, contact Mary at 973-7473 or email@example.com.
+For more info, contact Joey at 973-7473 or email@example.com

 One of the simplest ways to make a difference is to volunteer your time by tutoring a child.
 Each month we meet at Agnor Hurt Elementary School on a Saturday from 11:00 a.m. to 1:00 p.m.
 Volunteers are always welcome.
 If you are interested, please contact Christine, and watch our events for upcoming dates.